-With featured speakers like the dynamic floral designer Ron Morgan, noted author Andrea Wulf, and Texas plantswoman Heidi Sheesley, no other gardening program brings together top quality speakers and historic plantation settings as well as the Southern Garden Symposium in St. Francisville, Louisiana.
+With featured speakers like acclaimed British author Andrea Wulf, dynamic floral designer Ron Morgan, and noted plantswoman Heidi Sheesley, no other gardening program brings together top quality speakers and historic plantation settings as well as the Southern Garden Symposium in St. Francisville, Louisiana.
 Known as much for its engaging social events and historic venues as for its outstanding gardening lectures and workshops, the Southern Garden Symposium - now in its 28th year - has become an annual tradition for garden enthusiasts from across the south.

-Over the years, proceeds from the Southern Garden Symposium have funded numerous projects including a significant recent donation to repair the fountains at Rosedown State Historic Site, as well as donations to support the garden restoration at Audubon State Historic Site and a major highway beautication project near St. Francisville.
+Over the years, proceeds from the Southern Garden Symposium have funded numerous projects including a significant recent donation to repair the fountains at Rosedown State Historic Site, as well as donations to support the garden restoration at Audubon State Historic Site and a major highway beautification project near St. Francisville.
 Past projects also include scholarships in the School of Landscape Architecture at L.S.U., and a major a revitalization project for historic Ferdinand Street in St. Francisville.
-We do hope you will join us for our 28th year and help support these worthy causes.
+We do hope you will join us and help support these worthy causes!